 Examples of Interior Construction

-Clarissa Dalloway in Mrs. Dalloway by Virginia Woolf (1925)
+Clarissa Dalloway in Mrs. Dalloway (1925) by Virginia Woolf

-Stevens in The Remains of the Day by Kazuo Ishiguro (1989)
+Stevens in The Remains of the Day (1989) by Kazuo Ishiguro

-Faye in Outline by Rachel Cusk (2014)
+Faye in Outline (2014) by Rachel Cusk

 Faye rarely discloses her own thoughts directly.
 The novel is composed almost entirely of the voices of others—people she meets while teaching a writing course in Athens—yet each conversation reveals something about the way she listens, withholds, or redirects.
-She listens closely but offers little in return, and the novel builds its form around the conversations she absorbs.
+She listens closely but offers little exchange, and the novel builds its form around the conversations she absorbs.

-The Quiet Drama of the Inner Life
+The Private Drama of the Inner Life

 Form as Reflection of Thought